History of printing: East Asia

 Inscribed seals made of metal or stone, especially jade, and inscribed stone tablets probably provided inspiration for the invention of printing.
 Copies of classical texts on tablets were erected in a public place in Luoyang during the Han dynasty for scholars and students to copy.
 The Suishu jingjizhi, the blibography of the official history of the Sui dynasty, includes several ink-squeeze rubbings, believed to have led to the early duplication of texts that inspired printing.
 A stone inscription cut in reverse dating from the first half of the 6th century implies that it may have been a large printing block.

 The rise of printing was greatly influenced by Mahayana Buddhism.
 According to Mahayana beliefs, religious texts hold intrinsic value for carrying the Buddha's word, and act as talismanic objects containing sacred power capable of warding off evil spirits.
 By copying and preserving these texts, Buddhists could accrue personal merit.
 As a consequence the idea of printing and its advantages in replicating texts quickly became apparent to Buddhists.
 By the 7th century, they were using woodblocks to create apotropaic documents.
 These Buddhist texts were printed specifically as ritual items, and were not widely circulated or meant for public consumption.
 Instead they were buried in consecrated ground.
 The earliest extant example of this type of printed matter is a fragment of a dhāraṇī (Buddhist spell) miniature scroll written in Sanskrit unearthed in a tomb in Xi'an.
 It is called the Great spell of unsullied pure light (Wugou jingguang da tuoluoni jing 無垢淨光大陀羅尼經) and was printed using woodblock during the Tang dynasty, c.
 650–670.
 Radiocarbon dating by the University of Arizona confirmed that the material was likely produced sometime between 618 and 770.
-A similar piece, the Saddharma pundarika sutra, was also discovered and dated to 690 to 699.
+A similar piece, a copy of the Lotus Sutra, was also discovered and dated to 690 to 699.
 This coincides with the reign of Wu Zetian, during which the Longer Sukhāvatīvyūha Sūtra, which advocates the practice of printing apotropaic and merit-making texts and images, was translated by Chinese monks.
 From 658 to 663, Xuanzang printed one million copies of the image of Puxian Pusa to distribute to Buddhist devotees.